These Terms and Conditions contain all the terms which will govern the relationship of the parties and the provision of any Services between:

 iv.
 Interruption of electricity, telephone, internet or other supplies outside the control of the party subject to the event.

 c.
-Neither party shall have the right to terminate this Agreement in accordance with Clause 7 above in such circumstances.
+Neither party shall have the right to terminate the Agreement in accordance with Clause 7 above in such circumstances.

 a.
 All notices must be in writing and sent by recorded-delivery, fax or in person.